 “This is not something that a single institution can achieve,” said Dr. Li.
 “This is something that requires cross stakeholder collaboration between academia, industry, government regulatory agency leaders, policy leaders, philanthropy, and patient support representatives — all working together.”

 Another step toward international collaboration is Project Orbis, an initiative of the US Food and Drug Administration’s (FDA) Oncology Center of Excellence (OCE).
 Project Orbis provides a process to allow for submission and review of cancer treatments simultaneously across several countries.
 In September of 2019, the first Project Orbis action took place when two drugs were approved for the treatment of people with endometrial cancer in the US, Canada, and Australia all at the same time.
-In May 2021, sotorasib (LumakrasTM) was approved as part of Project Orbis after clinical trials led by Dr. Li and MSK.
+In May 2021, sotorasib (LumakrasTM) received accelerated approval as part of Project Orbis after clinical trials led by Dr. Li and MSK.

 “We really foster and are interested in seeing international trials rather than just country-specific trials,” said Richard Pazdur, director of the FDA’s OCE.
 “We really believe that the internationalization and the collaboration of all clinical investigators and all regulatory bodies working together will promote timely availability of breakthrough therapies throughout the world.”